 Horrifying Programming Fact!
 Etsy gives an annual award to the engineer who broke the site in the most spectacular way.

 ● Fake Consumer Reviews.
-A reviewer on ViewPoints.com claims there are Etsy staffers whose job duties include posting fake positive reviews on review websites.
-Sitejabber has “scammers [paid $5] by Etsy to deceive others.”
-Reddit is reportedly full of bulldogs that attack mean talk about Etsy.
-“Etsy employs hundreds of people to crush anything you say.”
+A ViewPoints reviewer claims there are Etsy staffers whose job duties include posting fake positive reviews on review websites.
+Sitejabber reportedly has “scammers [paid $5] by Etsy to deceive others.”
+Reddit is reportedly full of bulldogs that attack mean talk about Etsy: “Etsy employs hundreds of people to crush anything you say.”
 Fun Fact!
 Amazon got busted by the FTC for pimping paid reviews.

 ● Fake Stats.
 See “Where Metrics Go to Die,” below.